ZengineHQ/plugin-best-practices/README.md

 #### Backend

-- [firebase](https://www.npmjs.com/package/@zenginehq/backend-firebase): for retrieving settings from firebase
+- [firebase](https://www.npmjs.com/package/@zenginehq/backend-firebase): for reading and writing data to Firebase
 - [http](https://www.npmjs.com/package/@zenginehq/backend-http): for working with the Zengine API, includes batched fetching a large amount of records
 - [webhooks](https://www.npmjs.com/package/@zenginehq/backend-webhooks): for managing regular and scheduled webhooks in backend services